-Our New Canaan Mediation lawyers work directly with you and your spouse, serving as your neutral guide.
-Our role as your mediator is to help you and your spouse reach a comprehensive agreement resolving all important issues emanating from your marriage, such as property division, alimony, child support and child custody.
+Our New Canaan divorce mediation lawyers work directly with you and your spouse, serving as your neutral guide for divorce in Connecticut.
+Our role as your mediator is to help you and your spouse reach a comprehensive agreement resolving all important issues emanating from your marriage, such as property division, alimony, child support, and child custody.

-Our New Canaan Mediation lawyers have the experience and backgrounds to help divorcing spouses arrive at an agreement that allows both parties to walk away feeling comfortable knowing that the agreement reached is fair and equitable and in the best interest of their children.
+Our New Canaan mediation lawyers have the experience and backgrounds to help divorcing spouses arrive at an agreement that allows both parties to walk away feeling comfortable knowing that the agreement reached is fair and equitable and in the best interest of their children.

 Mediation is not a Good Fit for Everyone

 While mediation can be a good option for some divorcing couples, it is important to understand that this process is not appropriate in all cases.
 This is because a successful mediation process is dependent upon the existence of certain factors which are not present in every case.
-Our New Canaan Mediation lawyers know that for a mediation to be successful, the following must be satisfied:
+Our New Canaan divorce mediation lawyers know that for a mediation to be successful, the following must be satisfied:

-- There must be a high degree of trust between the divorcing parties;
+- There must be a high degree of trust between the divorcing parties

-- Each party must have a full understanding of all relevant financial issues;
+- Each party must have a full understanding of all relevant financial issues

-- Each party must want to get divorced;
+- Each party must want to get divorced

-- The parties must be willing to approach their divorce with a shared spirit of cooperation;
+- The parties must be willing to approach their divorce with a shared spirit of cooperation

 - There cannot be a substantial power imbalance between the parties.
-Such a dynamic can result in a “stronger” spouse steamrolling a “weaker” spouse who may be unwilling or unable to advocate on their own behalf.
+Such a dynamic can result in a “stronger” spouse steamrolling a “weaker” spouse who may be unwilling or unable to advocate on their own behalf